Code-Institute-Submissions/cat-union/README.md

 ### Logo

-- Used [Gimp](https://www.gimp.org/) to create the logo by editing [this](https://pixabay.com/vectors/heart-love-cats-kitten-kitty-2766277/) image.
-The website font from googlefonts was then added to gimp and then inserted underneath the image to create the logo.
+- [GIMP](https://www.gimp.org/) was used to create the logo by editing [this](https://pixabay.com/vectors/heart-love-cats-kitten-kitty-2766277/) image.
+The website font from Google Fonts was then added to GIMP and then inserted underneath the image to create the logo.
 ##### Back to [top](#table-of-contents)
 ---